smizell/hyperschema.org/src/extensions/hyperextend/index.md

 template: base.html
 ---

 Hyperextend is a library of components that can be used to extend media types or create new media types.
+It is an opinionated way of grouping the [Hyperschema.org Core Definitions](/core/).

 ## [Base](/extensions/hyperextend/base)